OfficeDev/open-xml-docs/docs/presentation/how-to-add-an-audio-to-a-slide-in-a-presentation.md

 api_type:
 - schema
 ms.assetid: 403abe97-7ab2-40ba-92c0-d6312a6d10c8
-title: 'How to: Add a audio to a slide in a presentation' ms.suite: office
+title: 'How to: Add an audio file to a slide in a presentation' ms.suite: office

 ms.author: o365devx